How to Start Digital Memorials with QR Code Gravestones

 - Birth and death dates

-- Biography and life journey
+- Biography and life journey (education, career, hobbies, achievements)

-- Messages from family and friends
+- Messages from family and friends (making these appendable creates participatory memorials)

-- Favorite quotes and hobbies
+- Favorite quotes and life mottos

 Videos and audio can also be included, preserving the person's voice and smile for future generations.
-Password protection for family-only viewing is also available.
+Wedding speeches, messages to grandchildren, hobby performances - the greatest strength of digital memorials is preserving the "essence of the person" that text cannot convey.

 Setup Steps and Costs